opws/opws-dataset/docs/fields.md

 The URL of the page to send a username reminder to an email address (when separate from password resetting).

+## username.remind.accept

+A space-separated token string of what identifiers the site needs to send a username reminder.
+(Usually just "email".)

+When sites *require multiple* identifiers, they are joined with a plus (`+`).
+(For example, simple.com requires an email *and* phone number, so its `username.remind.accept` value is "email+phone".)

 ## register.url

 The URL of the page to create a new user account.